Updated: July 2025

 Preventing an unplanned pregnancy isn’t the only reason your daughter may benefit from birth control.
 In certain cases, hormonal contraception, like the types mentioned above, can help teens who have severe cramps and very heavy bleeding during their periods.

-In some instances, it can actually reduce the chances of developing ovarian cysts and help control acne.
+In some instances, it can reduce the chances of developing ovarian cysts and help control acne.

 Are There Any Side Effects to These Forms of Birth Control?